Film Production Assistance

 - Check out area locations on Reel Scout.

 Filming in Lexington is a breeze.
 The city does not require permits unless your filming will impede car or pedestrian traffic.
 Need to reach out to some local companies for general services such as catering, printing, rental equipment or courier services?
 Our Services Directory is a great resource.
 Need a sound stage?
 Check out the capabilities of Kentucky's largest Studio.
 Contact Albert Mason, Executive Producer for Post Time Studios at firstname.lastname@example.org or (859) 266-3776 ext.
-250. Need a local production company and creative firm with strong LA and NY roots?
-Contact Colin Doherty of Hook Interactive at email@example.com or (323)-972-2119.
+250. Or, check out the new sound stage at Hook Interactive, a local production company and creative firm with strong LA and NY roots.
+Contact Colin Doherty at email@example.com or (323)-972-2119.

 The local chapter of IATSE is a great resource for electricians, rigging specialists, carpenters, stagehands, props, wardrobe, and general laborers.